Python Client API

 The query will return a single boolean value.
 The user is authorized to perform the action if that boolean value is true.

-List authorized actions with distributed data: oso.actions_local(actor, resource)
+List authorized actions with local data: oso.actions_local(actor, resource)

 Fetches a query that can be run against your database to fetch the actions an actor can perform on a resource.
 Example with SQLAlchemy: